quasilyte/KTemplate/_docs/template_language.md

 Rendering a template results in a string with all special tags being expanded.
 All text outside of the special tags is emitted as is.

-There are 3 main kinds of template engine tags:
+There are 3 main kinds of template tags:

 * `{{ ... }}` output tags
 * `{# ... #}` comment tags